infinity-milesman/uncompile_python_project/readme.md

-# This repo shows, how we can generate a compiled file of a python program and then decompile is using uncompyle6 liabrary.
+# This repo shows, how we can generate a compiled file of a Python program and then decompile it using the uncompyle6 library.
-Make tow directory as compiled_result, final_result in the root directory and place the original python file in the root directory itself.
+Make two directories compiled_result, and final_result in the root directory and place the original Python file in the root directory.

 To compile the file
 > python -m compileall . && mv *.pyc compiled_result/

 You will get the compiled file in compiled_result folder.

-To decompile the file, first we will need to install uncompyle6 package.Install that using this command, pip install uncompyle6
+First, we will need to install the uncompyle6 package to decompile the file.
+Install that using this command, pip install uncompyle6

 Go to compile_result folder and hit this command,